 About the City of Sheffield

-Sheffield's Peace Gardens and Winter Garden are small but attractive Public Gardens in Sheffield city Centre.
+The closest green spaces near the conference venue are St. George's Church area (2 minutes walk) and the Devonshire Green (5 minutes).
+Also close by is Weston Park (5 minutes).
+Sheffield's Peace Gardens and Winter Garden are small but attractive Public Gardens in Sheffield city Centre (about a 10 minute walk from the conference venue).
 The Peace Gardens are adjacent to the Winter Garden, which is in turn adjacent to the Millenium Galleries.

-There are a number of local sandwich shops and restaurants within a few minutes walk from the University.
+There are a number of local sandwich shops and restaurants within a few minutes walk from the conference venue.
 Most of these are located on Glossop Road/West Street and Division Street.
 There are also a number of local pubs and bars, again mostly on West Street and Division Street.

 Sheffield has a number of museums and galleries which are part of the Sheffield Galleries and Museums Trust.
 These include the Millennium Galleries which are in the centre of town between the Central Library and the Novotel.
 The Central Library also houses the Graves Art Gallery.
 These galleries house permanent and often prestigious temporary collections.
 Current exhibitions and opening times can be found on the via Sheffield Galleries and Museums Trust and are also listed in the Sheffield Telegraph, our local weekly newspaper.

 Within Sheffield centre the main shopping areas are Devonshire Street, Division Street and Fargate.
 These areas have a range of bookshops, clothes shops, music shops and a number of cafes, bars and other places to eat and drink.